- Respond faster and better to disasters

 - New RescEU reserve assets

-Proposals to upgrade the EU civil defence mechanism, which was tested to its limits by deadly forest fires, storms and floods in 2017, were approved in Parliament on Thursday.
+Upgrades to the EU civil defence mechanism, which was tested to its limits by deadly forest fires, storms and floods in 2017, were approved in committee on Thursday.

 MEPs also propose setting up the equivalent of an Erasmus programme to promote cooperation among civil protection personnel.